AndreMIsidoro/tools/README.md

 ## Credentials/Passwords Hunting

+	git-dumper - A tool to dump a git repository from a website

 	windows
 		mimikatz - extracts plaintext passwords, hash, PIN code and kerberos tickets from memory.
 		Snaffler - Finds credentials in a windows AD environment